-The actual Art of Giving event happened on April 11th.
-It was a super fun event where kids (patients from the hospital and from the community) made collaborative art projects with local artists, and each piece of art was sponsored by a local business.
-Y’all, a business actually paid $10,000 for the piece of art that me and 100+ kids made together!
-Crazy freakin’ town.
+Y’all, a business actually paid $10,000 for this peice of string art that me and 100+ kids made together!
 The money raised benefited the Child Life Art and Music Therapies Endowments at Dell Children’s Medical Center.
 How awesome is that?
-To see lost more about the collaborative art pieces that were made, check out his post!
+To see lost more about the collaborative art pieces we made, check out his post!

 The challenge was thinking up an art project that could be made with 100+ kids, and be worthy of hanging in a fancy office building!
-Here’s what we did (I say we because my mom and Andy helped a lot with the prep work!):
+Our string art project is definitely worthy of a fancy office building!

-- 3/4 inch plywood (possibly a saw or ask Home Depot to cut your board down to size)
+- 3/4 inch plywood (Home Depot to cut a board down to size for free)

 - Drill with a 1/16th drill bit